-Hesai Technology is the global leader in three-dimensional light detection and ranging (LiDAR) solutions.
-Its LiDAR products enable a broad spectrum of applications across (i) passenger or commercial vehicles with advanced driver assistance systems, or ADAS, (ii) autonomous vehicle fleets providing passenger and freight mobility services, or Autonomous Mobility, and (iii) other applications such as last-mile delivery robots, street sweeping robots, and logistics robots in restricted areas, or Robotics.
+We are the global leader in three-dimensional light detection and ranging (LiDAR) solutions.
+Our LiDAR products enable a broad spectrum of applications across (i) passenger or commercial vehicles with advanced driver assistance systems, or ADAS, (ii) autonomous vehicle fleets providing passenger and freight mobility services, or Autonomous Mobility, and (iii) other applications such as last-mile delivery robots, street sweeping robots, and logistics robots in restricted areas, or Robotics.

-We believe that Hesai Technology is the most commercially successful LiDAR company globally.
+We believe that we are the most commercially successful LiDAR company globally.

-- Its shipment volume, revenue scale and margins validate its global leadership.
-It has shipped approximately 54,800 LiDAR units from 2017 to September 30, 2022, and it expects to ship over 60,000 LiDAR units in aggregate in 2022, including approximately 32,000 units shipped up to September 30, 2022 and approximately 11,600 units shipped after September 30, 2022 to the date of this prospectus.
-In particular, it expects to ship over 40,000 LiDAR units for ADAS customers in aggregate in 2022, including approximately 16,600 units shipped from the commencement of volume shipment to September 30, 2022 and approximately 10,500 units shipped after September 30, 2022 to the date of this prospectus, which demonstrates the highest estimated shipment volume of LiDAR units (excluding low-end LiDARs with 16 channels or less) for ADAS customers in 2022, according to the Frost & Sullivan Report.
-It generated the highest revenue as compared with listed LiDAR companies around the world for the nine months ended September 30, 2022, outperforming the second place by over 3.6 times, according to the Frost & Sullivan Report.
-Its industry-leading gross margin of approximately 50% from 2020 onwards enables it to organically and rapidly grow its business. - It is one of the few companies that have shipped LiDAR products in volume to automotive OEMs in the ADAS market and the first company in the world that delivers over 10,000 LiDAR units per month, according to the Frost & Sullivan Report.
-According to the Yole Intelligence Report that sampled 54 ADAS customers, it is No.1 in terms of LiDAR design wins.
-It paved the way for LiDARs from technology innovation to mass production and wide application, driven by the evolution for more intelligent vehicles.
-After volume shipment began in July 2022, it shipped over 16,600 LiDAR units in the three months ended September 30, 2022 to the ADAS market, which was groundbreaking in the industry.
-Its top ADAS customers, in terms of expected shipment volume as of September 30, 2022, include a leading new energy vehicle manufacturer headquartered in China, a smart electric vehicle venture jointly launched by a tech giant and a leading automaker in China, a British sports car OEM, an electric vehicle manufacturer headquartered in China and a leading consumer electronics and smart manufacturing company in China that has marched into the new energy vehicle industry. - It is also the global leader for LiDARs in the Autonomous Mobility market in 2021 in terms of revenue, having an approximately 60% share of the global market, according to the Frost & Sullivan Report.
-As of December 31, 2021, 12 out of the 15 top global autonomous driving companies used its LiDARs as their primary LiDAR solution, meaning that Hesai Technology had the largest share by purchase dollar amount for the current fleet of each of the 12 companies, according to the Frost & Sullivan Report.
+- Our shipment volume, revenue scale and margins validate our global leadership.
+We have shipped approximately 34,000 LiDAR units from 2017 and up to June 30, 2022, and we expect to ship over 80,000 LiDAR units, including approximately 60,000 units for ADAS customers that are evidenced by noncancellable scheduled purchase orders, in 2022.
+We generated the highest revenue as compared with listed LiDAR companies around the world for the six months ended June 30, 2022, outperforming the second place by over 3.6 times, according to the Frost & Sullivan Report.
+Our industry-leading gross margin of approximately 50% from 2020 onwards enables us to organically and rapidly grow our business. - We are one of the few companies that have shipped LiDAR products in volume to automotive OEMs in the ADAS market, according to the Frost & Sullivan Report.
+According to the Yole Intelligence Report that sampled 54 ADAS customers, we are No.1 in terms of LiDAR design wins.
+We paved the way for LiDARs from technology innovation to mass production and wide application, driven by the evolution for more intelligent vehicles.
+After volume shipment began in July 2022, we shipped over 5,000 LiDAR units in the two months ended August 31, 2022 to the ADAS market, which was groundbreaking in the industry.
+Our top ADAS customers, in terms of expected shipment volume as of August 31, 2022, include a leading new energy vehicle manufacturer headquartered in China, a smart electric vehicle venture jointly launched by a tech giant and a leading automaker in China, a British sports car OEM, an electric vehicle manufacturer headquartered in China and a leading consumer electronics and smart manufacturing company in China that has marched into the new energy vehicle industry. - We are also the global leader for LiDARs in the Autonomous Mobility market in 2021 in terms of revenue, having an approximately 60% share of the global market, according to the Frost & Sullivan Report.
+As of December 31, 2021, 12 out of the 15 top global autonomous driving companies used our LiDARs as their primary LiDAR solution, meaning that we had the largest share by purchase dollar amount for the current fleet of each of the 12 companies, according to the Frost & Sullivan Report.
 These top 15 companies are defined in terms of testing miles traveled as reported by the California Department of Motor Vehicles in 2021.